Missouri Pork Association’s Internship Program

 - Attend and participate in various events during the Missouri State Fair.
 This includes, but is not limited to, assisting with the Swine Skillathon, managing the Swine Judging Contest, working with the Specialty Ham Curing Contest and Pork Demonstrations Contest, attending events during Legislator’s Day and the Sale of Champions, conduct cooking demonstrations, assist with catering events, securing plaques and supplies, and working at the Pork Place.

 - Assist with MPA membership drive, educational events and other needed projects.

-- Assist with composition of Missouri Pork Today annual magazine, including writing articles, researching, etc.
+- Assist with Missouri Pork Today annual magazine, including writing articles, researching, etc.